tschutter/recipes/r/high_altitude_sourdough_bread.md

 *Bake (1 hour)*

-Transfer the dough, still on its parchment, into the dutch oven or onto the pizza stone.
 Spritz or sprinkle the dough with water to help create steam for a crisp, crackly crust.

+If using a dutch oven, transfer the dough still on its parchment into the dutch oven.
 Replace the dutch oven lid, return to the oven, and bake for 25 minutes.
+Then remove the lid, and bake 20-25 minutes more until loaf is deep brown.

-If using a dutch oven, remove the lid, and bake 25-30 minutes more, until loaf is deep brown.
-If baking on a stone or sheet, continue to bake uncovered until the crust is deep and dark.
+If baking on a sheet or pizza stone, bake uncovered for 40 minutes until the crust is deep and dark.

 *Cool (1 hour)*